 infections — like rubella,

-specific guidelines for returning to school.
-Your doctor can help you figure this
+— have specific guidelines for returning to school.
+Your doctor can help you figure

-keep kids out of school.
-If the problem is found by the teacher or school nurse, the
+shouldn't keep kids out of school.
+If the problem is found by the teacher or school

-child should stay in school until the end of the day.
-Kids who get their first treatment
+nurse, the child should stay in school until the end of the day.
+Kids who get their

-to school if they feel well enough, don't have a fever, and don't need so much care
+can go to school if they feel well enough, don't have a fever, and don't need so much

-that they will burden the teachers.
-Some schools or childcare centers require time
+care that they will burden the teachers.
+Some schools or childcare centers require

 Of course, never send a child to school who has a fever, is nauseated or vomiting,